Asteroid Software

 - Then I open a blank TextEdit page, right from my Mac’s dock, choose Format > Wrap to Window (so you don’t lose asteroids between pages if wrapped to ‘Page’ — this happens!)

 - Paste the asteroids directly from the clipboard into a blank TextEdit page on the Mac side (which maintains the columns and glyphs formatting).
-I also like to ‘Select All’ ⌘A and BOLD the text ⌘B.
+If you prefer, you can also ‘Select All’ ⌘A and BOLD the text ⌘B.

 - For a personal touch for clients, I now type ‘via Kerrie Redgate’ with my site URL (which can be chosen as a live link via the menu) in the first page header section as well.